ReeyaDono/sp231/README.md

-# Operating System Class
+# System Programming Class

 Hi!
-This is a github repository for my operating system class.
+This is a github repository for my system programming class.
 Check out the contents here https://reeyadono.github.io/sp231/

 <br>